 Please use the toilet before the exam starts.
-If anyone needs to leave the exam room, it's bound to disturb other candidates as well as themselves.
-If you need a toilet break, put up your hand and the invigilator will come to you.
-You will be escorted to and from the toilet by one of the invigilators.
-The time taken will not be added on to your examination time.
-It will be recorded by the invigilator on the exam room incident log.
+If you need a toilet break, put up your hand to speak to the invigilator.
+A roving invigilator will escort you to and from the toilet and you must leave your blazer in the exam room.
+The time taken will not be added on to your exam time.
+It will be recorded by the invigilator on the exam log.
+Toilet breaks should be avoided during the first 30 minutes and the last 15 minutes of an exam.